core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The response may not include a Partial IV and/or an ID Context.
 In such a case, the signature checker considers the same values from the corresponding request, i.e., the request matching with the response by CoAP Token value.

 * The response may not include a Sender ID.
-This can happen when the response protected in group mode matches a request protected in pairwise mode (see {{ssec-pre-conditions}}), with a case in point provided by {{I-D.amsuess-core-cachable-oscore}}.
+This can happen when the response protected in group mode matches a request protected in pairwise mode (see {{ssec-pre-conditions}}), with a case in point provided by {{I-D.ietf-core-cacheable-oscore}}.
 In such a case, the signature checker needs to use other means (e.g., source addressing information of the server endpoint) to identify the correct authentication credential including the public key to use for verifying the countersignature of the response.

 The particular actions following a successful or unsuccessful verification of the countersignature are application specific and out of the scope of this document.